-- \bullet We compare the run-trees of MTA M and PTA M^\prime for the same input tree. - A state q that appears finitely (infinitely) many times in a path of the run-tree of M also occurs finitely (infinitely) many times to the right of \natural in the corresponding path of the run-tree of M'. - Therefore, from a certain time onwards, the states that appear finitely are fixed in a sequence u on the left side of \natural , and the states that appears infinitely and \natural are permuted repeatedly. - If \natural comes to the left most in the sequence, that is, if it comes immediately after u, it has the lowest priority. - Such cases always occur infinitely.
-And if the set V of states to the right of \natural belongs to \mathcal{F} , then such a path satisfies the acceptance of M, and so the lowest priority of M' is even. - Finally, since u atural v occurs an infinite number of times for a sequence v with V, the acceptance condition for M' is also satisfied. - Conversely, it is clear that the path of M corresponding to the path satisfying the acceptance condition of M' also satisfies \mathcal{F} . - Therefore, the accepted tree languages of M and M' are the same.
+- ullet We compare the run-trees of MTA M and PTA M' for the same input tree. - A state q that appears finitely (infinitely) many times in a path of the run-tree of M also occurs finitely (infinitely) many times to the right of \natural in the corresponding path of the run-tree of M'. - Therefore, from a certain time onwards, the states that appear finitely are fixed in a sequence u on the left side of \natural , and the states that appears infinitely and \natural are permuted repeatedly.
+We fix such a sequence u and let V be the set of states not in u. - If abla comes to the leftmost in the sequence, that is, if it comes immediately after u, it has the lowest priority.
+Such cases always occur infinitely.
+So, V is the set of states appearing infinitely many times.
+Hence, if a path satisfies the acceptance of M, i.e., $V \in \mathcal{F}$, the lowest priority of states of M' appearing infinitely many time is even, and so it also satisfies the acceptance condition for M'. - Conversely, consider a path satisfying the acceptance condition of M'.
+Since the states appearing infinitely with the lowest priority is u atural v for a sequence v from V, the path also satisfies the acceptance condition of M because the lowest priority must be even. - Therefore, the accepted tree languages of M and M' are the same.